Guidance

 English language and destitution support

 The English language support funded by the Welcome Programme is an integral part of the support available to you.
-Funding is available for local authorities in England to support those who may require support to learn English or improve their English language ability.
+Funding is available for local authorities in England to support you to learn English or improve your English language ability.
 Get in touch with your local authority to find out how to access English lessons.
 Find your local authority.

 The Welcome Programme also provides funding for destitution support.
 If you are at risk of becoming destitute (homeless) you will need to apply for a Change of Condition to lift the No Recourse to Public Funds limitation on your BN(O) visa.
 For more information on this, please read section 8 in the Welcome Pack.